oneapi-src/oneTBB/rfcs/README.md

   formulas, and sub-proposals / sub-RFCs.
-  - We highly recommend using a text-based file format like markdown for easy collaboration on GitHub, but other formats like PDFs may also be acceptable. template file for writing RFCs.
-However, it is strongly recommended to use text-based file format that can be rendered by GitHub to allow for easy collaboration using PR comments.
-Even so, files such as pdfs may be acceptable.
+  - We highly recommend using a text-based file format like markdown for easy collaboration on GitHub, but other formats like PDFs may also be acceptable.
-- For the markdown-written RFC, keep the text width within 80 characters, unless there is a reason to violate this rule, e.g., long links or wide tables.
+- For the markdown-written RFC, keep the text width within 100 characters, unless there is a reason to violate this rule, e.g., long links or wide tables.
 - It is also recommended to read through existing RFCs to better understand the general writing style and required elements.